 This Part applies to a Hong Kong Judgment in a civil or commercial matter that is-

-- (a) given on or after the commencement date of this Ordinance; and - (b) effective in Hong Kong.
+- given on or after the commencement date of this (a) Ordinance: and - effective in Hong Kong. (b)

 33. Applications for certified copies of Hong Kong Judgments